 He could begin to heal.”

-I must confess even when the fuller dictionary is published, it will most assuredly be incomplete.
+I must confess even when fuller versions of this dictionary are published, they will most assuredly be incomplete.
 This is merely the first foothold of a much larger process of looking at the lacy spaces where our language needs filling in.
-Soon there will be irl exhibits, performances, and publications to expand on this research.
+Be on the lookout for irl events related to these dictionary entries: exhibits, performances, and publications to expand on this research.
 Until then, I look forward to your comments, questions, and suggestions.

 PS.
 I created all the photos, videos, audio and writing on this site unless otherwise noted.
 Please, please, please properly credit The Dictionary of Negative Space if you plan to share them.

 PPS.
 If you find inspiration within these definitions and create something in any medium, please let me know.
 I do relish the reverberations of ideas.

 PPPS.
 Feel free to surf away if these topics unnerve you but please be aware that only a tiny handful of humans skate through life without a significant loss at some point.
 I do regret to inform you that you will probably need knowledge of some unknowable percentage of these nameless entries as you sally through life’s sorrows.